ycpcs/cs320-spring2024/labs/lab03.md

 Select "Sign up for GitHub".

-Choose the free service - this is the default.
+Choose the free service - that is the default.

 Verify your email address.